Badgie/spotirec/README.md

 ```

 #### Manual
 On any other distribution you need to install Spotirec manually.
-Spotirec has two dependencies
+Spotirec has three dependencies
 ```
 bottle>=0.12.17
 requests>=2.22.0